BelgyBoi/Dino_experience/README.md

 # Dino_experience
-when downloading the code for this project make sure to install these packages.
+When downloading the code for this project, follow these steps to set it up.

-Navigate to the Project Directory:
+Navigate to the Project Directory
-Open Command Prompt and navigate to your new project directory:
+Open Command Prompt and navigate to your project directory:

 sh
-cd "C:\Users\tibok\OneDrive\Documenten\dino_experience"
+cd "<YOUR DIRECTORY>\dino_experience"

-Initialize a New Node.jsProject:
+Install Dependencies
-Run the following command to initialize a new Node.jsproject:
+Run the following command to install all required packages:

 sh
-npm init -y

-Install Express and Socket.IO:
-Install the required packages by running:

-sh
-npm install express socket.io
+npm install

+This command installs all dependencies listed in your package.json file, including express and socket.io.